functional-jslib/fjl/README.md

 ## Getting Started:

 ### In Browser:
-In the './dist' folder there are three distributed builds available for the
+In the './dist' folder there are four distributed builds available for the
 browser:

 - './dist/amd' - Asynchronous module format.